-I am a big fan of Archie Cochrane, who said many wise things, and one of them has become known as Cochrane’s aphorism.
-I wanted to mention this as a brief addendum to the page on my work on questioning screening.
+I am a big fan of Archie Cochrane, who said many wise things.
+One of them has become known as Cochrane’s aphorism.

 “Before ordering a test, decide what you will do if it is (1) positive or (2) negative.
 If both answers are the same, don’t take the test.”